jborean93/ansible-powershell-url-proxy/README.md

     * `3131`: Basic auth with domain credentials backed by LDAP
     * `3132`: Kerberos auth
 * Centos 7 host to run the actual Ansible tests on

+# TODO

+* Integration TLS Client auth into tests, you can use `cert.yml` to generate the certs required